Document Guide — Police Clearance

 United States

 Authentication route Route A — Translator-Certified (notary public usually not requested) Workflow (1) Police clearance certificate obtained (seal preserved) → (2) MOFA apostille → (3) Certification of Translation Accuracy attached Notary public Usually not requested, depending on the receiving authority Legal basis USCIS: 8 CFR §103.2(b)(3) — translator's signed certification of competence and accuracy may be used.
-It may be used in conjunction with FBI Background Check for green card applications.
-Validity period Within 12 months of issuance recommended
+For USCIS-related filings, document requirements vary by case type, receiving authority instructions, and any additional evidence request.
+Validity expectation Validity expectations vary by receiving authority, visa category, filing type, and the authority's current written instructions.

 🇬🇧